 Warts – These unsightly formations are caused by a virus that enters the skin through small cuts.
 Considered harmless and benign, though they may cause pain, warts typically form when walking barefooted on dirty surfaces.

 If you are experiencing one or more of the above foot problems in the Cincinnati area, make an appointment with your Cincinnati podiatrist at The Center for Foot Care at your earliest convenience.
-With early diagnosis and proper treatment, the health of your feet and full range of motion can be restored.
+With early diagnosis and proper treatment, the health of your feet and a full range of motion can be restored.